jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_aio_duplex.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 #.
 Configure the OAM and MGMT interfaces of controller-1 and specify the
    attached networks.
-Use the OAM and MGMT port names, e.g. eth0, applicable to your deployment environment:
+Use the OAM and MGMT port names, for example eth0, that are applicable to your deployment environment:

    (Note that the MGMT interface is partially set up automatically by the network install procedure.)